markmur/markmurray.blog/src/pages/blog/tree-shaking-css-modules.md

   // ...plus 23 more pairs
 ```

-This solves the problem of collisions for our styles, but now, not only do we
-have an excessive number of classes in our stylesheet, we also have an
-unnecessary map of unused classes in our JavaScript bundle.
+So while we've solved the problem of collisions for our styles, we still have an excessive number of classes in our stylesheet _and_ we have an unnecessary map of unused classes in our _JavaScript_ bundle.

 We can cut down the overall size of the stylesheet slightly by reducing the
 length of the hash for each class by controlling the size of the classname hash